JUMPSTONIK/JUMPSTONIK/README.md

 - [URL-Shortener](https://jumpstonik-url-shortener.netlify.app/)
 - [Masket-input](https://jumpstonik-masket-input-visa-form.netlify.app/)(VISA Form)
 - [TODO App](https://jumpstonik-todo.netlify.app/)
+- And more...

-I still have more projects that I'll be adding soon as a Pokedex, a Chat(like a whatsapp clone), a Instagram clone and my personal website.
-Some of these apps needs some thing to be fixed, add more features, be created or be deployed.
-I have one private project, that I can't show now, but as soon as I get the permissions I'll make it public.
+There are more projects that I'll be adding soon as a Pokedex, a Chat(like a whatsapp clone), a Instagram clone and my personal website, but I'm still working on them.

 ## What am I working now?
 Now I'm working to learn or improve in some technologies.
 Most of them I have learned how to used them before, but I want to get a deeper knowledge too.
 Some of those technologies are: